 He has also broadcast on the world 7 aside rugby circuit in the last 16 years.
-He has passed visits to 110 global cities for these tournaments.
+He made visits to approximately 120 global cities for these tournaments.
 He has been to the Hong Kong Sevens 25 times since 1988.

-Keith still broadcasts regularly on radio stations, writes columns when approached, contributes to his own website "KeithQuinnRugby.com' and is a regular contributor on twitter.
+Keith still broadcasts occasionally on New Zealand radio stations, writes columns for 'NZToday' and others when approached, contributes to his own website "KeithQuinnRugby.com' and is a regular contributor on twitter.
 In 2009 he joined Sky TV as presenter for a four season run on the show called ‘Test Match Stories.’
 Between 2010-and 2016 he was a regular commentator on the popular series ‘Land Rover 1st XV Rugby, which show-cased Secondary Schools rugby.

 In 1997, in the Queen’s Birthday Honours he was made Member of New Zealand Order of Merit (MNZM) for services to sports journalism.
 In 2002 he was given a 'T.P' Lifetime Award for an 'Outstanding contribution to sport through journalism in New Zealand.
 In 2005 he was awarded the International Olympic Committee’s Sport and Media Trophy, to recognize a sports journalist for his/her best contribution towards the promotion of Sports and Olympism in their country.